Sports Coach Logo Sports Coach Training Principles Fitness Components

 topics

-If you like running, you have probably heard of 'interval training'.
-This type of training is recommended as it will improve endurance and speed.
-As a runner, I love interval training as it is easy, fast, efficient, and I feel the benefits in a short time.
+You have probably heard of 'interval training' if you like running.
+This type of training is recommended as it improves endurance and speed.
+As a runner, I love interval training because it is easy, fast, and efficient, and I feel the benefits in a short time.

 Why on a Treadmill?